Why Is ClassLoader.getResourceAsStream So Slow in Android?

 getResourceAsStream Is So Slow in Android

 A logical thing to be wondering right now is why this method takes so long in Android.
-After a long investigation, we discovered that the first time this method is called, Android executes three very slow operations: (1) it opens the APK file as a zip file and indexes all zip entries; (2) it opens the APK file as a zip file again and indexes all zip entries; and (3) it verifies that the APK is correctly signed.
+After a long investigation, we discovered that the first time this method is called, Android executes three very slow operations: (1) it opens the APK file as a zip file and indexes all zip entries; (2) it opens the APK file as a JarFile (essentially a zip file) again and indexes all zip entries; and (3) it verifies that the APK is correctly signed.
 All three operations are cripplingly slow, and the total delay is proportional to the size of the APK.
 For example, a 20MB APK induces a 1-2s delay.
 We describe our investigation in greater detail in Appendix.

 Recommendation: Avoid calling ClassLoader.getResource*(); use Android's Resources.get*(resId) instead.